 By the way, I knew some two-finger mandolin chords and thought I’d just use those.
 Wrong!
 You can’t make that nice mandolin “bark” with only two strings chorded.
 You need to use the full chords that fret all the strings if you want to be a bluegrass mandolin player.
 [However, if you can switch quickly between the 2-finger chords, it’s acceptable to use those.
 But practicing the full chords is worth the effort.]

 If you can chord chop your way through the songs Pete sends at a good pace (like 80 bpm) then you’re ready for Camp.

-If you can’t chop and chord and you aren’t getting it on your own then order Pete’s Slow Jam DVD.
+If you can’t chop and chord and you aren’t getting it on your own then order Pete’s Slow Jam video.
 It contains a ton of songs and gives you plenty of slow songs to work on your chop.
 I bought one at the Camp and it is a huge help.
 Get one before Camp and you’ll be just that much better before the Camp starts.